 - What do you think you need to improve?

 - What do you know about our company?

 And be sure you have great questions to ask the interviewer, too.
 That’s just as important as your answers to their questions.

-If you don’t ask good questions, they’ll think you don’t really care which job you accept, and they will NOT want to hire you.
+If you don’t ask good questions, the employer will think that you don’t really care what type of job you get, and they will NOT want to hire you.